reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

     terraform apply "aws-app-stack-plan"

 ```
-From the output we can see that one resource will be added (the EC2 instance), zero changed and zero destroyed.
+From the output, we can see that one resource will be added (the EC2 instance), zero changed and zero destroyed.
 No actual changes to the infrastructure have taken place yet.
 The plan is saved in the file specified in the output.

 ### Applying the Plan